nguyensjsu/fa22-202-fantastic-four/individual_journals/yikang_chen_journal.md

 #### What am I planning to work on next?

 - Design the logic of different ways of attack

 #### What tasks are blocked waiting on another team member?

+- None

+## Week2

+#### What tasks did I work on / complete?

+- Implemented the logic of gaining EXP and level-up
+- Implemented the logic of different ways of attack

+#### What am I planning to work on next?

+- Implement the function with someone Design Pattern

+#### What tasks are blocked waiting on another team member?